 Preparing

 Wash and remove the stem.
 Slice as desired.
-Cook okra with vinegar or an acidic food to prevent it from becoming slimy.
+Cook okra with vinegar or acidic food to prevent it from becoming slimy.

 Recipes